 14.3.2 the Supplier’s total aggregate liability in contract (including in respect of the indemnity at clause 13.2), tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of this Agreement shall be limited to the total Subscription Fees paid for the Subscriptions during the 12 months immediately preceding the date on which the claim arose.

 15.1 If pupil records have been imported into the Software, then the Supplier’s quote for the first Subscription Period (“Sign-up Quote”) is provided 14 days before the end of the Free Trial Period.
 The Supplier’s quote for subsequent Subscription Periods (“Renewal Quote”) is provided 90 days before the end of the current Subscription Period.

-15.2 This Agreement shall, unless otherwise terminated as provided in this clause 15, commence on the Effective Date and shall continue for the first Subscription Period and, thereafter, where the Customer accepts the Renewal Quote this Agreement shall be renewed for successive periods of 12 months (each a Subscription Period), unless:
+15.2 This Agreement shall, unless otherwise terminated as provided in this clause 15, commence on the Effective Date and shall continue for the first Subscription Period and, thereafter, shall be renewed for successive periods of 12 months (each a Subscription Period), unless: